 Skill points are also the “currency” you use to buy abilities for your character, your ship and the bridge crew.
 You can simply use the little arrows to “spend” skill points to make yourself better at a certain ability.
 There are mouse-over popups that tell you all the details.

 Note that different skills cost different skill points for different increments.
 So if one character’s skills window doesn’t let you increase a particular skill anymore (the arrows are disabled), check another character.
 Chances are, they can still gain a few more points.
-Similarly, space and ground skills come from different pools, so look around where you can spend more points once you’ve clicked “Accept” once.
+That’s especially true for your character vs. your bridge officers, which seem to come from different pools, so look around where you can spend more points once you’ve clicked “Accept” once.

 Finally, during the game you’ll pick up lots of items, which will end up in your inventory, From there, you can drag them into the Status section of the same window that shows your skills.
 Depending on whether you’re on a character page or the ship’s, different items in your inventory will be greyed out, so you don’t put an engine into a bridge officer’s weapons slot.